-The results of one hundred and fifty-six sediment samples were used as a dataset, including eighty-three new samples, fifty-three samples published in de Mahiques et al. (2008), six samples published in Basile et al. (1997), eight samples published in Franco-Fraguas et al. (2016), and three coretop samples published in Lantzsch et al. (2014).
+The results of 156 sediment samples were used as a dataset, including 83 new samples, 53 samples published in de Mahiques et al. (2008), 6 samples published in Basile et al. (1997), 8 samples published in Franco-Fraguas et al. (2016), and 3 core top samples published in Lantzsch et al. (2014).
 The analytical methods used in those ancillary papers are described in the original references.
-The new samples were collected with box-corers and multiple-corers in distinct surveys onboard the research vessels Alpha Crucis (Brazilian margin), Miguel Oliver, Capitán Saldaña, and Sarmiento de Gamboa (Uruguayan margin).
-Only the superficial samples (the upper one centimeter) of each core were used in this work.
+The new samples were collected with box corers and multiple corers in distinct surveys on board the research vessels Alpha Crucis (Brazilian margin), Miguel Oliver, Capitán Saldaña, and Sarmiento de Gamboa (Uruguayan margin).
+Only the superficial samples (the upper 1 cm) of each core were used in this work.